Find Trade Colleges

 Wholesale and Manufacturing Sales Representative

-What You Need to Know About Wholesale and Manufacturing Sales Representative
+What is a Wholesale and Manufacturing Sales Representative?

-Wholesale & Manufacturing Sales Representative Definition Sell goods for wholesalers or manufacturers to businesses or groups of individuals.
+Wholesale & Manufacturing Sales Representative Job Description Sell goods for wholesalers or manufacturers to businesses or groups of individuals.
 Work requires substantial knowledge of items sold.

-Life As a Wholesale & Manufacturing Sales Representative
+A Day in the Life of a Wholesale & Manufacturing Sales Representative

-What a Wholesale & Manufacturing Sales Representative Should Know
+Qualities of a Wholesale & Manufacturing Sales Representative

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.